WalesNote that housing law in Wales has changed with effect from 1 December 2022. Find out more on our New Wales Page

 2. Take references and follow them up.
 However, these can be forged so double check them.
 You can also do online searches against applicants’ names and any referees.
 You should also get a report from a credit reference agency and ask for copies of applicants’ last three months’ bank statements.

-4. Be on youe guard against fraud and fraudulent documents which are on the increase.
+4. Be on your guard against fraud and fraudulent documents which are on the increase.
 Consider using a credit reference company which provides a fraud checking service.

 5. Do not take more than the amount allowed for a holding deposit before the tenancy agreement is signed, and make sure you follow the special rules for holding deposits.

-6. Make sure that the tenants (all the tenants) (or in Wales, the contract holders) have signed a proper form of agreement before you hand over the keys and allow them into occupation.
+7. Make sure that the tenants (all the tenants) (or in Wales, the contract holders) have signed a proper form of agreement before you hand over the keys and allow them into occupation.
+You can be fined (in England) and tenants can claim compensation (in Wales) if you don’t do this.

 10. Be wary of ‘desperate’ applicants who want immediate accommodation and who ask you to take them in before all the various checks have been carried out, or the documentation signed.
 Experience has shown that these often turn out to be nightmare tenants who are best avoided.